 Like any simple procedure, problems tend to occur when shortcuts are taken.
 Aerating at the wrong time of year, not completely filling holes with sand, and not paying proper attention to fertilizer and water applications before and after aeration are frequent mistakes.
-The end result is prolonaed recovery, and putting greens will not receive the full benefit of the procedure.
-Keep in mind that despite meticulous plangreens to smooth the surface - The use of a putting green roller after aeration and topdressing helps to eliminate surface irregularities and provide reasonable putting quality.
-Rolling also improves mowing quality and reduces the potential for mowers to gouge or scalp tufts of grass that have been lifted up during the dragging and brushing process.
+The end result is prolonged recovery, and putting greens will not receive the full benefit of the procedure.
+Keep in mind that despite meticulous planning, adverse weather can disrupt the process, and it is always a good idea to plan an alternate date for aeration in parts of the country where adverse weather is a concern.
+While golfers and superintendents never look forward to core aerating greens, following the steps in this article will make the process as painless and quick as possible.